twilio/twilio-ruby/docs/usage/taskrouter.rst

 A Event represents an internal TaskRouter event that occurred and has been logged.
 You can query based on time the event occurred, a certain resource or combination.

-Note: Passed in Query Parameters are based on their json equivalent attribute.

 .. code-block:: ruby